Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-recording.md

         }
         ```

         You can add event handlers similarly to other video recorder events, such as the `StateChanged` and `RecordingStatusChanged` events of the `Tizen.Multimedia.Recorder` class.

 <a name="record_video"></a>
-## Recording Video
+## Record video

-To record video:
+To record video, follow the steps below:

 1. Prepare the video recorder by calling the `Prepare()` method of the [Tizen.Multimedia.Recorder](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Recorder.html) class: